 Step 3: Enable Answer Bot

 Next, you can enable Answer Bot throughout Zendesk.
 Where you add it depends entirely on your Zendesk products and integrations, and where you think it will best fit into your setup.
-You can use it to offer article suggestions through email notifications or web forms, in the Web Widget or the mobile Support app, in conjunction with the Slack integration with Zendesk, and more.
+You can use it to offer Article Recommendations through email notifications or web forms, in the Web Widget (Classic) or the mobile Support app, as part of a Zendesk messaging conversation flow, and in conjunction with the Slack integration with Zendesk.
 For information on your options for using Answer Bot across Zendesk, see Understanding everywhere you can use Answer Bot.

-- Enabling and configuring Answer Bot for email notifications
+- Enabling and configuring Article Recommendations for email notifications

-- Enabling and configuring Answer Bot for web forms
+- Enabling and configuring Article Recommendations for web forms

 - Using the Answer Bot for Slack integration